rahulgawale/do-todo/README.md

-# Getting Started with Create React App
+# This is the Code for Todo List App with React Js.

+This is built with the help of Dev Ed's video https://www.youtube.com/watch?v=pCA4qpQDZD8

+Here is the live app https://do-todo.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).